NaimAyat/UCLA_CSM51A/midtermReview.md

 * For example, 64 is 1000000
 ### Two's Compliment
 * Starting from the right, keep everything up to the LSB (the right-most 1).
 Flip the rest.
+## Hexadecimal
+* To convert binary to hex: split binary into groups of 4 bits, each group of 4 bits representing a number up to 16.
+Convert that number into a single character (0-9 A-G).
+Concatenate.
+## Fixed Point
+* After decimal, left-most bit is a half, second left-most is a quarter, third left-most is an eighth, etc.
+## IEEE 32-Bit Floating Point Format
+* Left-most bit is sign (1=neg), next eight are exponent, last 23 are mantissa
+1. Represent left side of decimal in binary form
+2. Represent right side of decimal in binary form
+   * Multiply decimal part of original number by 2.
+Left side of result is bit.
+Right side gets multiplied by 2.
+Repeat until pattern found.
+3. Concatenate steps 1 and 2.
+Shift decimal to the left to get into scientific notation.
+For each shift, multiply by two.
+For example, eight shifts requires the number to be multiplied by 2<sup>8</sup>